tdgcummings/crypixels.com/docs/README.md

   When 'Color Variations' are used, the gradient direction sets which way the variation will happen (i.e. vertical causes the colors to change top to bottom)
   _(this setting defaults to random)_

-* **Force Specific Colors**
+* **Force Specific Colors**  _v1.3.1 and below limited to 3 colors_
-  Allows 3 selected colors to be used instead of random colors, if 'Color Variations' is set to '0' then only the first color will be used
+  Allows up-to 8 selected colors to be used instead of random colors, if 'Color Variations' is set to '0' then only the first color will be used
   _(when enabled 'Saturation' and 'Base Brightness' will be disabled as they serve no purpose)_

 ![Generation settings panel](images/generation-settings.png)